 The red light could indicate that your Eero is offline or that there is a problem with your internet service provider.

-It’s important to pay attention to you Eero once you see this.
-So, before you contact your ISP or Eero support, try the troubleshooting steps we prepared for you.
+You can’t ignore this problem.
+It won’t go away on its own.
+But before you contact your ISP or Eero support, try the troubleshooting steps I’ve prepared for you.

 However, if you’re uncomfortable doing these steps on your own, you can always contact your ISP or Eero support.

-If you’re down to fixing the red light yourself, keep reading.
+If ok with fixing the red light yourself, keep reading.

 Check your network on the app